tonethar/IGME-330-Master/notes/text-1.md

 - Today we will first look at a number of ways for our users to load *unstructured* (plain) text
 - We will then look at some ways to analyze and manipulate the text
 - We won't need to use all of these text loading methods today - this code is a resource - "start code" - that we will come back to over the next few weeks
-- N.B. - in a few weeks we will be looking at *structured* text in formats such as CSV, XML, and JSON
+- N.B. - in week 10 we will start looking at *structured* text in formats such as CSV, XML, and JSON

 I. [Six ways to Load Text](#I)